Battery Storage Safety

 “Great course to learn of the governing codes & standards and what they require.”
 Assistant Mechanical Engineer, NYPA

-Battery energy storage systems (BESS) are used for a variety of applications, including frequency regulation, demand response, transmission and distribution infrastructure deferral, integration of renewable energy, and microgrids.
-Battery storage technology is vital, as it turns power generated by non-dispatchable energy sources — such as wind and solar — into dispatchable ones, thereby improving grid reliability and allowing the integration of even more renewable capacity.
+Battery energy storage systems (BESS) are now in widespread use for a variety of applications, such as frequency regulation, demand response, transmission and distribution infrastructure deferral, integration of renewable energy, and microgrids.

 - Review the different types of battery storage